karakun/karakun.github.io/_posts/2019-10-24-solving-the-mystery-of-package-lock-json.md

 ## The question

-The question I was asked very often is
+The question I have been asked very often is

  "why is package-lock.json always updated but never used as reference to stick the the packages it defines?"